-In Unit 2, students further develop an understanding of the concept of narrative in media products and forms in different contexts.
-They will analyse the influence of developments in media technologies on individuals and society, examining in a range of media forms the effects of media convergence and hybridisation on the design, production and distribution of narratives in the media and audience engagement, consumption and reception.
+Unit 2 - Narrative across media forms.
+Learners develop an understanding of the concept of narrative in media products and forms in different contexts.
+They analyse the influence of new media developments, forms and technologies on individual engagement, distribution and society.
+Learners undertake production activities to design and create narratives that demonstrate an awareness of the structures and media codes and conventions appropriate to corresponding media forms.

-MEDIA - Unit 3 & 4 Year 12
+MEDIA - Unit 3 & 4

-In Unit 3, students explore stories that circulate in society through media narratives.
-They consider how construction is influenced by the social, cultural ideological and institutional contexts of production, distribution, consumption and reception.
-Students assess how audiences from different periods of time and contexts are engaged by, consume and read narratives using appropriate media language.
-They will use the pre-production stage of the media production process to design the production of a media product for a specified audience.
+Unit 3 - Media narratives and pre-production.
+Learners explore the use of media codes and conventions to structure meaning, and how this construction is influenced by the time, social, cultural, ideological and institutional contexts of production, distribution, consumption and reception.
+They explore, reflect upon and document their investigation and experimentation with media technologies.
+They undertake pre-production processes with written and visual documentation to support the production and postproduction of a media product for a specified audience.

-In Unit 4 students focus on the construction stages of the media production process.
-They refine their media production in response to feedback and through personal reflection.
-Students explore the relationship between the media and audiences, focusing on the opportunities and challenges afforded by current developments in the media industry.
-They will also explore the capacity of the media to be used by governments, institutions and audience.
+Unit 4 - Media production and issues in the media.
+Learners focus on the production and post-production stages of the media production process, completing their media production design and documenting their refinement in response to feedback and reflection.
+Learners explore the relationship between the media and audiences and consider the nature of communication between the media and audiences, explore the capacity of the media to be used by governments, institutions and audiences, and analyse the role of the Australian government in regulating the media.